Étiquette : water

 It should be noted that, following the Suez crisis of 1956, the Soviet Union established itself in Syria as the protecting power of Arab countries against the « Israeli threat ».
 As part of the deployment of its naval presence in the Mediterranean, it obtained facilities for its fleet at Latakia in Syria.

 However, Israel managed to quietly resume and continue the work on the NWC.
-Filling the system by pumping of Lake Tiberias began in June 1964 in great secret.
+Filling the system by pumping of Lake Tiberias began in June 1964 in utmost secrecy.
 When the Arab countries learned of this, their anger was great.
 In November 1964, the Syrian army fired on Israeli patrols around the NWC pumping station, provoking Israeli counter-attacks.
 In January 1965, the NWC was the target of the first attack by the Fatah (organization fighting for the liberation of Palestine) led by Yasser Arafat.

 The Arab states finally recognized that they would never be able to stop the project through direct military action.